darth-photon/Neutrino-DM-scattering/README.md

-# Neutrino-DM-scattering Cascade equation solver
+# Cascade equation solver (Neutrino-DM-scattering in Blazars)

 This code solves the cascade equation that describes neutrino dark matter scattering.
-It can be generalized to any scattering with some edits
+It can be generalized to any scattering with some tweaks.

 # Installation